jonasbkarlsson/ferroamp_operation_settings/README.md

 ![Icon](assets/logo.png)

-The Ferroamp Operation Settings integration
+The Ferroamp Operation Settings integration implements the Operation Settings in the Ferroamp Portal.
+To control the Operation Settings from Home Assistant is an alternative to use the Scheduling function in the Ferroamp Portal.

 ## Requirements
 - Home Assistant version 2022.7 or newer.

 ## Features
-- TBD
+- Implements the Operation Settings in the Ferroamp Portal.

 ## Installation